kelucas/blockies/README.md

 Blockies
 ========

-A tiny library for generating blocky identicons.
+A tiny library for generating blocky identicons, displayed according to the MEW fork.

 ![Sample blockies image](sample.png "Blockies")